 • Reports

-• Note: Past transaction history, including images of deposit tickets and paid checks, will not be transferred to the new platform, and debit card alerts will no longer be a feature
+Note: Past transaction history, including images of deposit tickets and paid checks, were not transferred to the new platform, and debit card alerts no longer are a feature.

 Frequently Asked Questions

-A: Access to Old National Small Business Digital Banking begins on Monday, October 20, 2025.
+A: Access to accounts transitioned from Bremer to Old National through Small Business Digital Banking began on Monday, October 20, 2025.

-A: You'll log in using your existing Bremer User ID or, in some cases, the new User ID we sent to you.
+A: You can log in using your existing Bremer User ID or, in some cases, the new User ID we sent to you.
 Once you enter your User ID, enter your current password to log in.

 A: Yes.
 Once you log in, you’ll find your Bill Pay payees, scheduled payments, and one year of history have all carried over.